About Us – Kick 4 Life

 “The 2017 Women’s in Soccer Forum was a fabulous collaboration of passionate women and men, all with the same goal of getting girls of all ages involved in soccer in Australia.
 It is a very exciting time for everyone involved in female soccer in Australia; with the Matilda’s being so successful in recent years and the participation level at a Community Club Level, NPL level, Region and State Team level all on the rise.
 I love being able to take my playing and coaching experiences and guide the younger generation of kids I work with everyday.
 Sport is so important for development, social skills, leadership, communication, body image, mental health and I think with positive role models surrounding our kids we can provide them the best opportunities in life.”

-My name is Sep Delakidis and I am the Executive Manager for Kick4Life.
+My name is Sep Delakidis and I am the Operations Manager for Kick4Life.
 I am a mum of 2 very energetic boys.

 I have always loved my sport, especially my soccer.
 I started playing soccer first at university and continued to play up until 2008.
 I have Played in Various team levels from State 5 to State 1.
 My favourite position was defence.
 Unfortunately, about 10 years ago I tore my ACL and that meant that my ability to continue to play was taken away.
 After my Rehab I could not stay away and tried to play again but unfortunately was unable to do so.
 This was very difficult for me as I so badly wanted to be involved in the sport.